moranpatrick/Emerging-Technologies-Project/README.md

 2. Download and Install Anaconda.
     * Click [here](https://www.anaconda.com/download/) to go to the downloads page.
 3. Next you need to download tensorflow.
-    * Click [here](https://www.tensorflow.org/install/) and select your OS.
+    * Click [here](https://www.tensorflow.org/install/) and then select your OS.
 Then scroll down to "Installing with Anaconda" section and follow the instructions.

 4. Navigate to where you have this project downloaded.
     * Navigate into the static folder and create a folder called "img".